njtung/njtung.github.io/_pages/about.md

 }
 </script>

-I am a PhD student at Stanford University, broadly interested in combinatorics and discrete probability.
-Lately this has included random threshold problems in additive combinatorics.
+I am a PhD student at Stanford University.

+I am broadly interested in combinatorics and discrete probability, recently including random threshold problems in additive combinatorics.

 Previously, I was an undergraduate at Brown University.

 <!-- Some things I want to learn more about are ergodic theory and computational complexity. -->